fedora-modularity/hp/README.md

 #### Shared userland and other supporting packages

 * `alsa-lib`, the ALSA interface library
+* `augeas`, provides a library for manipulating configuration files
 * `c-ares`, a tiny DNS client library
 * `chrpath`, rpath manipulation, required for bundling binary dependencies
 * `compat-openssl10`, OpenSSL 1.0 compatibility package; to be removed once